carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

    which is tuned for C and C++ applications, may not be sufficient to remove all dischargeable checks from loops.

+#.
+If you language uses range checks, consider using the IRCE pass.
+It is not
+   currently part of the standard pass order.

+#.
+A useful sanity check to run is to run your optimized IR back through the
+   -O2 pipeline again.
+If you see noticeable improvement in the resulting IR, you likely need to adjust your pass order.

+I Still Can't Find What I'm Looking For
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you didn't find what you were looking for above, consider proposing an piece of metadata which provides the optimization hint you need.
 Such extensions are relatively common and are generally well received by the community.
 You will need to ensure that your proposal is sufficiently general so that it benefits others if you wish to contribute it upstream.

 Adding to this document
 =======================